 Sleeping on George's couch down in Bethesda would be cheaper - not that he was especially short of funds or anything - and would get him farther away from Diamond Park.
-He would be heading against the worst of the rush-hour traffic on his way to his job in Rockville, instead of being in the middle of it, and that would be nice.
+He would be heading against

+AND THE WORST OF the rush-hour traffic on his way to his job in Rockville, instead of being in the middle of it, was your and that would be nice.